airdeploy/airdeploy-docs/docs/api-reference/ts.md

 Flagger.shutdown(): Promise<void>
 ```

-`shutdown` ingests data(if any), stop ingester and closes SSE connection.
+`shutdown` ingests data(if any), stops ingester and closes SSE connection.

 > Note: you __must__ call shutdown only once before the end of the application runtime.